mr-minty/CSUN-CIT_270_spr24/Lab3.md

 **Task 2 - C:** I'm not totally sure what he's expecting at this stage, because there are multiple "task 2"'s in the instructions.
 I believe you just need a working web server (Lab3-server) with the site and an autoscaling group to be created with the launch template created from the working web server.

 **Task 3 - B:** To verify that the information is the same on the website and your RDS

 1. Open the XYZ university website and navigate to the list of students pages for reference
-            2. Open you Cloud9 terminal and enter the following commands in the terminal
+2. Open you Cloud9 environment and enter the following commands in the terminal

 ```mysql -u admin -p -h [Lab3db_Endpoint]``` When prompted, enter the password for RDS.